NCEA Level 3 Design Information Technology 301

 In the final year for Design Information Technology students will focus on their strengths and interests to decide their own pathway for Digital Media, completing two major practical projects that best showcases their skills and knowledge in their chosen Digital Media area.

-In Term Two students apply user experience methodologies to develop a design (User Interface) for a digital technologies outcome.
-Their design could assist a small business, organization or club in advertising, promotion or sales.
+In Term Two students choose and apply two user experience methodologies to develop three design (User Interfaces) for a digital technologies outcome.
+Their design could assist a small business, organization or club in the community in advertising, promotion or sales.
 Students can also choose to link their project in with CSI301 to design a Music Database.

 The External will be completed over Terms Three and Four, with the focus on the students development of their 3.8 and 3.4 project; explaining the digital outcome that was created, analyzing how decisions made affected the development process and explaining how new knowledge and skills guided the development process.

-Students can also take the option CSI301 as this course does compliment CSI.
+Students can also take the option CSI301 as this course compliments DIT301.

 Assessment